asjadnaqvi/The-Stata-Guide/schemes/readme.md

 or use your own dataset!

 *Note: This is a beta page.
 Links might get updated.
-Please check here for the latest version.* Please report errors or bugs or suggestions if you find any.
+Please check here for the latest version.*

+Please report errors or bugs or suggestions to improve the schemes.

 ## Scheme: white_tableau
 <img src="./figures/scatter_white_tableau.png" height="200"><img src="./figures/line_white_tableau.png" height="200">